LPC-HH/HH4b/README.md

 cmsrel CMSSW_11_3_4
 cd CMSSW_11_3_4/src
 cmsenv
-# need my fork until regex for float parameters is merged and released
+# float regex PR was merged so we should be able to switch to the main branch now:
-git clone -b regex-float-parameters https://github.com/rkansal47/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit
+git clone -b v9.2.0 https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit
 git clone -b v2.0.0 https://github.com/cms-analysis/CombineHarvester.git CombineHarvester
 # Important: this scram has to be run from src dir
 scramv1 b clean; scramv1 b